gchq/stroom-docs/content/en/docs/user-guide/indexing/Elasticsearch/introduction.md

 Indexing data with Elasticsearch differs from Solr and built-in Lucene methods in a number of ways:

-1. Unlike with [Solr]({{< relref "../Solr.md" >}}) and built-in Lucene indexing, Elasticsearch field mappings are managed outside Stroom, through the use of [index and component templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html).
+1. Unlike with [Solr]({{< relref "../Solr.md" >}}) and built-in Lucene indexing, Elasticsearch field mappings are managed outside Stroom, through the use of {{< external-link "index and component templates" "https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html" >}}.
 These are normally created either via the Elasticsearch API, or interactively using Kibana.
 2. Aside from creating the mandatory `StreamId` and `EventId` field mappings, explicitly defining mappings for other fields is optional.
-Elasticsearch will use [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html) by default, to infer each field's type at index time.
+Elasticsearch will use {{< external-link "dynamic mapping" "https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html" >}} by default, to infer each field's type at index time.
 Explicitly defining mappings is recommended where consistency or greater control are required, such as for IP address fields (Elasticsearch mapping type `ip`).

 ## Next topic